 Mobile marketers are currently focused on advertising formats such as banner ads, rich media, video, or a publisher’s native.
 Rightfully so, since those channels have performed well in the mobile ecosystem.
 However, marketers tend to forget about mobile SEO, which is a mistake.
 Mobile search on a smartphone is surprisingly popular among users.
-As consumers now are about to fully embrace mobile shopping, mobile SEO will become increasingly important.
+As consumers now , mobile SEO will become increasingly important.
 When looking at your mobile SEO you should keep some of these simple tips in mind:

 Ensure Your Website is Responsive